 The FFCRA permits an employer to exclude an employee who is a “health care provider” from the requirements to provide additional FMLA leave and sick time.
 In other words, while the employer covered by FFCRA must generally grant extended FMLA leave and sick time to its employees, it can refuse to grant the extra time and sick pay to employees who are health care providers and emergency responders.

-However, FFCRA uses “healthcare provider” in an entirely different context – the type of employee to whom an employer may deny extra FMLA leave or paid time off.
-In that context (what types of employees may be too important to give extra time off), the FMLA context (what types of outside experts should certify an employee’s medical condition) may be inapplicable.
+However, FFCRA uses “health care provider” in an entirely different context – the type of employee to whom an employer may deny extra FMLA leave or paid time off.
+In that context (what types of employees may be too important to give extra time off), the FMLA context (what types of outside experts should certify an employee’s medical condition) is inapplicable.

 - View additional insights and related insights on COVID-19 »